PabloNA97/RAVE/README.md

 ## Analyze_prave.py

 This file contains the output analyzing part of the code.
-It reads the output of neural network and outputs the combination coefficients.
+It reads the output of neural network training and outputs the combination coefficients.
 It will be called by P_rave.py automatically.
 It is also useful to run this file separately in the situations that the main code is still running or stop before finishing due to running out of time on HPC.

 Usage: